Midlands ICURe Programme – Cohort B – Applications now open

 1. Business Model Generation

-ICURe kicks off with a 3-day residential bootcamp for the teams during which the academics are helped in forming a hypothetical business model for the commercialisation of their research.
+ICURe kicks off with a 3-day residential bootcamp for the teams (4 days for the Entreprenurial Leads) during which they are helped in forming a hypothetical business model for the commercialisation of their research.
 The team also has to produce a budget and action plan for the next stage, Market Validation.

 2. Market Validation